I

 The Importance of Understanding Children’s Diverse Abilities

 Each child has unique strengths but also faces unique challenges in everyday life.
-Recognising these differences allows educators, teachers and family members to find teaching techniques and support systems tailored to the needs of every child.
-By acknowledging children’s diverse abilities, educators can work on personalised learning plans and enable all children to reach their full potential.
+Recognising these differences allows educators, teachers, and family members to find teaching techniques and support systems tailored to the needs of every child in a different way.

 Difference Between Neurodivergent and Neurotypical Children

-The difference between neurodiverse and neurotypical children is becoming a popular topic.
-Explaining the term “neurotypical” can be challenging, but it means that someone’s brain develops in a way society is most familiar with.
-On the other hand, “neurodivergent” children’s brain works differently than neurotypical people and they often show differences in behaviours and development.
+Neurotypical children: Explaining the term “neurotypical” can be challenging, but it means that someone’s brain develops in a way society is most familiar with.
+On the other hand, “neurodivergent” children’s brain works differently from neurotypical people, often showing differences in behaviours and development.
 People tend to categorise others rather than focus on helping them thrive and being understanding.
-Learning neurodiversity is essential in understanding and developing compassionate and understanding relationships with people.

 Common Neurodivergent Conditions in Children